azizulyusof/landing-page-service/index.md

 ## LANDING PAGE DESIGN SERVICE, BY AZIZUL YUSOF

+Hi there!
+My name is Azizul, and i am a Freelance Landing Page Designer.

-You can use the [editor on GitHub](https://github.com/azizulyusof/landing-page-service/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I provides You can use the [editor on GitHub](https://github.com/azizulyusof/landing-page-service/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.